 - Songs that use free beats, loops, or samples sourced from music apps or audio workstations such as Garage Band, Ableton, Fruity Loops, or Logic.

-- Songs using beats you’ve leased or purchased, unless you own the beat outright and no one else has the right to use it online.
+- Songs using beats you have leased or purchased, unless you own the beat outright and no one else has the right to use it online.

 - Songs that use audio elements in the Public Domain or with open-licenses such as Creative Commons